Hindenburg succeeds! Adani group shares lose Rs 12 lakh crore in value, a few hit multi-year lows

 Tweeting a news story by Bloomberg on Thursday, Anderson said that it is now confirmed that Vinod negotiated financing deals for the Adani Group and was key player in the group's largest acquisition.

 Not only Adani stocks have been hit by Hindenburg report, its impact was also seen on Adani's lenders.
 SBI recently suggested that the bank’s total exposure to Adani Group was 0.9 per cent of the overall loan book and stood at Rs 27,000 crore.
-The concerns even made the RBI to come up clarifying that India's banking sector was resilient and stable.
+The concerns even made the RBI clarify that India's banking sector was resilient and stable.

 "The fears of the Adani crisis impacting the Indian banking system are exaggerated.
 Some high quality banking stocks are attractively valued now and, therefore, banking stocks have the potential to stage a turnaround," said V K Vijayakumar, Chief Investment Strategist at Geojit Financial Services.